-Dr. Soother’s Healthy Wipes was the first of the Dr. Soother’s family of products to be developed by Dr. Steve Hodges, a pediatric urologist at Wake Forest University and a national authority on toileting problems in children.
+Dr. Soother’s Healthy Wipes was the first of the Dr. Soother’s family of products to be developed by Dr. Steve Hodges, a pediatric urologist at Wake Forest University.

 Dr. Hodges noticed that all his patients with recurrent UTIs also had red, irritated vulvae.
 He began swabbing the perineal skin of his patients, comparing the bacteria found on girls with and without vulvitis.
 What he discovered: Patients without skin irritation had normal, noninfectious skin bacteria and normal pH; however, the skin of the girls with vulvitis was colonized with UTI-causing bacteria and had an abnormal pH.